 What needs to be understood about bullying is the pervasive impact it has on the mental, emotional and physical health of the individual.
 Due to the boom in technology use and accessibility traditional bullying has now extended to the area of cyberbullying.
 Wherein anonymity creates the power imbalance, along with the fact that there is no authority which can keep this behaviour in check.

-The act of bullying is not just detrimental to the person being bullied but also the person who is the bully and the bystanders (who observe bullying from a distance without intervening).
+The act is not just detrimental to the person being bullied but also the person who is the bully and the bystanders (who observe from a distance without intervening).
 Due to increased awareness of the phenomenon there has been a slight decrease in explicit bullying, ragging in several educational institutes.
 However that is not enough since the long standing effects of it are much pervasive.
-For ex:
+For example:

 1) Self blame and guilt

 2) Unable to form close relationships

 Apart from traditional forms of bullying, cyberbullying is a new phenomenon which is causing marked distress in the current generation.
 What makes cyberbullying different is the added essence of anonymity which gives the person behind the screen more power and makes the person being bullied feel helpless.